pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Here we've got some code to set the new bounds on the record.
 - We take the old bounds and intersect them with the targeted range.
-- You can see are making this TargetEntry or TLE.
+- You can see we are making this TargetEntry or TLE.
 TLE for Target List Entry.
 - In an update query you have one of these for each column you're setting.
   - In a select you use them for the SELECT'd columns.
 - Also we add it to the list of columns that need permission checks.
-- A TLE is a lot like an RangeTblEntry: one item in a List of structs.
+- A TLE is a lot like a RangeTblEntry: one item in a List of structs.